2013: The Shannon class lifeboat

 The vessel’s 50-year operational life would begin at Dungeness Lifeboat Station in Kent, although as part of a relief fleet, the boat was destined for service across the UK and Ireland.

 Former RNLI Operations Director Michael Vlasto, who officially accepted the new lifeboat during the ceremony, said: ‘When I joined the RNLI, I was visiting crews with 8-knot lifeboats.
 This one is three times as fast, and she is infinitely more manoeuvrable.’

 The Shannon class is the first modern RNLI all-weather lifeboat to be powered by waterjets instead of propellers, making her fast and agile.

-She is also the first lifeboat to be built in-house at our All-weather Lifeboat Centre, which opened for business at RNLI Headquarters in Poole, Dorset, on 24 February 2015 (an official opening ceremony followed in August the same year).
+She is also the first lifeboat to be built in-house at our All-weather Lifeboat Centre, which opened for business at RNLI Support Centre in Poole, Dorset, on 24 February 2015 (an official opening ceremony followed in August the same year).

 As part of our goal to halve the number of drownings in the UK and Ireland by 2024, the Shannon will form part of a complete fleet of all-weather lifeboats capable of speeds up to 25 knots (about 28mph).
 The decision to build them in-house was made on forecast savings of around £3.7 million each year, compared to outsourced production.

 The most agile and manoeuvrable vessel in our all-weather fleet, the Shannon class lifeboat was designed to meet a large number of very specific requirements.

 She is self-righting and can endure up to 10 hours in extreme sea conditions.
 She is highly manoeuvrable even in shallower waters, and her Systems and Information Management System (SIMs) lets crew monitor, control and operate many of the boat’s systems from the safety of their seat.